Up to 60% off sofas & mattresses — limited‑time deals.

 • Why choose these models:

-• Practical footprints and lounge-focused shapes
+• Practical footprints and lounge-friendly shapes

 • Better-than-expected support for budget seating